xiaohui0318/md_exporter/README.md

 ## Privacy

-This plugin collects no personal data.
+This plugin collects no data.

-All the file transformation is done in the place of the plugin and no data is transmitted to other services.
+All the file transformations are completed locally.
+NO data is transmitted to third-party services.